gwax/www-gwax/posts/2005/09/agog-i-tell-you-agog.rst

 :updated: 2005-09-21 21:00:38+00:00
 :tags: video games

-I don't know whether to get on the Playstation 3 or Xbox 360 bandwagon and it's not because they both look great, it's because neither of them stands out.
+I don't know whether to get on the PlayStation 3 or Xbox 360 bandwagon and it's not because they both look great, it's because neither of them stands out.
 I swear, it's like a modern election.
 I'm pleased by my Xbox because of its incremental graphical improvements since my Dreamcast and